Self-similar solutions to the mean curvature flow in $\mathbb{R}^{3}$: Introduction

 It is important to say that minimal surfaces (i.e., $H=0$) are {\it trivial} solutions to the MCF.
 Immediately, we can infer that helicoids, catenoids and planes are trivial solutions to the MCF in $\mathbb{R}^{3}$.
-Of course, there are other minimal surfaces in $\mathbb{R}^3$.
-However, these three surfaces are relevant since we are considering surfaces of revolution and ruled surfaces as initial data for the MCF.
+These three surfaces are relevant since we are considering surfaces of revolution and ruled surfaces as initial data for the MCF.

 The aim of the following theorem is to provide a classification of self-similar solutions for the MFC where the initial data $X$ is a non-cylindrical ruled surface in $\mathbb{R}^{3}$.
+The grim reaper solution is an example of cylindrical solution for the MCF (cf. Example \ref{grim}).
+Therefore, it is natural to believe that it is possible to build non-cylindrical solutions too.
 Note that the helicoid is a non-cylindrical ruled surface, so it is a trivial example for this case.
-The next theorem was inspired by this example.
-We will conisder the non-cylindrical ruled surfaces parameterized by lines of striction, i.e., $\langle\beta',w'\rangle=0$ and $w'\neq0$ (cf. \cite{CARMO GD}).
+The next theorem was inspired by these examples.
+We will consider the non-cylindrical ruled surfaces parameterized by lines of striction, i.e., $\langle\beta',w'\rangle=0$ and $w'\neq0$ (cf. \cite{CARMO GD}).